cse110-fa22-group3/cse110-fa22-group3/admin/cipipeline/phase1.md

 ### What is in progress

 - Unit Testing
-  - Unit testing is currently being developed by the DevOps team
+  - More unit test files are being added by the DevOps team
     - unit testing will be split between testing frontend and backend
-  - Jest and Puppeteer will be used to test code
-  - Testing will be automated using github actions

 ### What is planned